In this section, you will find:

 -Further smaller group sessions for those needing further support

--Individual sessions with external agencies including with our Education Mental Health Practitioner who works at Withinfields every Tuesday.
+-Individual sessions with external agencies including with our Education Mental Health Practitioner who works with Withinfields regularly.

 Reporting concerns about a child

-Our Designated Safeguarding Lead is Mrs Helen York and she is ably supported by the Deputy Safeguarding Leads, Mrs Sian Barton and Miss Roxanne Rothery.
+Our Designated Safeguarding Lead is Mrs Helen York and she is ably supported by the Deputy Safeguarding Lead, Miss Roxanne Rothery.

 Withinfields Primary School encourages all parents and carers to be vigilant to ensure that as a community we keep all our children safe.
 If any parent or carer has concerns about their own child or another child, they should pass these on to Mrs York, Mrs Barton or Miss Rothery.
 If a parent or carer has a concern about the way in which a member of staff has behaved towards a child, these concerns should be discussed with the headteacher, Mrs Helen York.
 If the concern is relating to the headteacher, the concerns should be shared with the Chair of Governors.